Exposure Notification: Technical specification

-Typically digital contact tracing protocols have two major responsibilities: encounter logging and infection reporting.
-Exposure Notification only defines encounter logging which is a decentralized architecture, with the majority of the infection reporting, currently it is centralized, being delegated to individual app implementations.
+Digital contact tracing protocols typically have two major responsibilities: encounter logging and infection reporting.
+Exposure Notification only involves encounter logging which is a decentralized architecture.
+The majority of infection reporting is centralized in individual app implementations.

 To handle encounter logging, the system uses Bluetooth Low Energy to send tracking messages to nearby devices running the protocol to discover encounters with other people.
 The tracking messages contain unique identifiers that are encrypted with a secret daily key held by the sending device.
 These identifiers change every 15–20 minutes as well as Bluetooth MAC address in order to prevent tracking of clients by malicious third parties through observing static identifiers over time.

 The sender's daily encryption keys are generated using a random number generator.
 Devices record received messages, retaining them locally for 14 days.
 If a user tests positive for infection, the last 14 days of their daily encryption keys can be uploaded to a central server, where it is then broadcast to all devices on the network.
 The method through which daily encryption keys are transmitted to the central server and broadcast is defined by individual app developers.
 The Google-developed reference implementation calls for a health official to request a one-time verification code (VC) from a verification server, which the user enters into the encounter logging app.
 This causes the app to obtain a cryptographically signed certificate, which is used to authorize the submission of keys to the central reporting server.

 The received keys are then provided to the protocol, where each client individually searches for matches in their local encounter history.
 If a match meeting certain risk parameters is found, the app notifies the user of potential exposure to the infection.
 Google and Apple intend to use the received signal strength (RSSI) of the beacon messages as a source to infer proximity.
 RSSI and other signal metadata will also be encrypted to resist deanonymization attacks.